cmtehenz/cmtehenz/README.md

 ## **Hey, I'm Gustavo!** 👋

-Am a JavaScript Developer in love with React, Node and Typesctipt (killer combo IMO).
+I Am a JavaScript Developer in love with React, Node and Typesctipt (killer combo IMO).
 My current focus is on the Backend although I've also worked on the Frontend.
 I enjoy writing articles and contributing to open source projects.
 I also love catching up with other developers.
 Feel free to reach out on [Twitter](https://twitter.com/altevir_costa).
 My DMs are open.

 - 🔭 I’m currently working on my [portfolio]() projects